 Our tough lab tests also result in smart shopping tips that will help you find the models that are right for you.

-August is the hottest month in many places around the country, so you'll probably be relieved to hear that retailers consider this the end of the season for air conditioners, and put them on sale–despite the fact that it's also the peak shopping month for these chill boxes.
+August is one hot month, so you'll probably be relieved to hear that retailers consider this the end of the season for air conditioners, and put them on sale–despite the fact that it's also the peak shopping month for these chill boxes.

 Size it correctly.
 An air conditioner that's too small won't do a good job cooling a room.
 One that's too big cools the area so quickly that it doesn't have time to remove enough moisture, so it leaves you with a cold, clammy space.